 It's the world's biggest social network — with over 1.5 billion users to its name — but even if you spend a lot of time inside the Facebook app, you may not have explored everything it has to offer.
 We're here to change that with a comprehensive list of tips, tricks and features to look out for - including one to save memory.

 Whether you're running Facebook on a Samsung Galaxy S7 Edge or a trusty Google Pixel, you'll find these tips helpful for sorting through your news feed, improving the security of your account, finding the best content faster and sharing status updates more easily, plus more besides.

 Manage your notifications

 Drowning in a deluge of updates and alerts from your friends?
 You'll be relieved to hear that Facebook actually makes it pretty easy to switch particular types of notifications on and off.

-Head to App settings > Notification settings and you'll be able to enable or disable alerts for wall posts, messages, comments, friend requests, photo tags, event invites and more.
+Head to App settings > Notification settings and you'll be able to enable or disable alerts for wall posts, comments, friend requests, photo tags, event invites and more.

 Find interesting places nearby